cany7/LumiCite/README.md

 RAG_VISUAL_API_MODEL=
 ```

-Configuration notes:
+Configuration description:

-- `RAG_API_*` can be used as the general model API configuration for both the visual summary step during ingestion and answer generation in the generation stage.
+- `RAG_API_*` uses OpenAI SDK common API specifications and is used for both ingest and generation stages.
-- `RAG_VISUAL_API_*` can be used to configure a separate model API specifically for image understanding.
+- `RAG_VISUAL_API_*` can specify model API configuration separately for the ingest stage.
-- `RAG_OLLAMA_MODEL` specifies the model name for the local containerized `ollama` backend.
-The default is `qwen3.5:4b`.
+- `RAG_OLLAMA_MODEL` specifies the model name for the local containerized `ollama` backend, defaulting to `qwen3.5:4b`.
-- The default model for the generation stage is `qwen/qwen3.5-27b`, which can be changed via `RAG_API_MODEL` or `rag query --model`.
+- The default model for the generation stage is `qwen/qwen3.5-27b`, which can be adjusted via `RAG_API_MODEL` or `rag query --model`.
-- The default model for the ingestion stage is `qwen/qwen2.5-vl-7b-instruct`, which can be changed via `RAG_VISUAL_API_MODEL`.
+- The default model for the ingest stage is `qwen/qwen2.5-vl-7b-instruct`, which can be adjusted via `RAG_VISUAL_API_MODEL`.
-- When `ollama` is started with `docker compose`, it automatically pulls the model specified by `RAG_OLLAMA_MODEL`.
-When the CLI switches to `--llm ollama`, it waits until the model is ready before sending requests.
+- When `docker compose` starts the `ollama` service, it will automatically pull the model specified by `RAG_OLLAMA_MODEL`; the CLI will wait for the model to be ready before making requests when switching to `--llm ollama`.
-- The PDF parsing module is invoked directly by `rag parse`.
-The default compute device is `cpu`, and it can be changed with `rag parse --device`.
+- The PDF parsing module is directly called by the `rag parse` command, with the default computing device being `cpu`, which can be adjusted via `rag parse --device`.

 ## Quick Start

-For the first run, it is recommended to initialize the system in the following order:
+For the first run, it is recommended to initialize in the following order:

-1. Put PDF files into `data/pdfs/`
+1. Place PDF files into `data/pdfs/`
-2. Run `rag parse` to download the required models, perform ingestion, generate embeddings, and build indexes
+2. Execute `rag parse` to complete model download, ingestion, embedding, and index construction
-3. Use `rag search` or `rag query` for retrieval and QA
+3. Use `rag search` or `rag query` for retrieval and Q&A

-## CLI Usage
+## CLI Usage Instructions

 ### `rag parse`

-`rag parse` synchronizes the paper knowledge base from the current input source, then completes parsing, chunk normalization, embedding generation, and index updates.
-It is intended for the initial knowledge base build, or for resynchronization after documents are added, replaced, or removed.
+`rag parse` is used to synchronize the paper knowledge base based on the current input source, completing parsing, chunk normalization, embedding writing, and index updates; this command applies to the initial construction of the knowledge base or re-synchronization after documents are added, replaced, or deleted.

-On the first run, `rag parse` automatically checks for the required core dependencies, downloads them when needed, and caches them in `data/model_cache/`.
+On the first run, `rag parse` automatically checks and downloads the required core dependency modules and caches them to `data/model_cache/`.

-Documents are processed sequentially.
-PDF parsing and chunk normalization are completed first, and once all documents have been processed, the system writes `chunks.jsonl`, generates embeddings, and updates the indexes in a single batch.
+Document parsing processes documents sequentially, completing PDF parsing and chunk normalization first, and then uniformly writing to `chunks.jsonl`, generating embeddings, and updating the index after all documents are processed.

-If the process is interrupted unexpectedly, the current run may be incomplete.
-In that case, rerunning `rag parse` is recommended.
+If interrupted unexpectedly, the results of the current round may be incomplete, and it is recommended to re-execute `rag parse`.

 Default options: